ctyler/sve2-test/README.md

 the input file for the tests is in tests/input/bree.jpg and the output files from the tests are stored in tests/output/bree[n][abc].jpg

+The Makefile variables TIMETOOL and RUNTOOL can be set to commands that wil time execution of the code (e.g., the 'time' command) and the command to run the code (e.g., 'qemu-aarch64' for operation on non-armv9-a systems).

 The script scripts/show_montage will display a montage of the test results for visual comparison (requires an X11 display server - will work on most Linux systems, requires additional setup to work on